 Line Height and Line Length

-Line height, or ‘leading’ needs to be greater for the web than is typically used for print, for ease of readability.
-As a general rule, line height looks most comfortable when set between 140% — 180% of a type’s body size.
+Line height, (type body height + leading) needs to be greater for the web than is typically used for print, for ease of readability.
+As a general rule, line height looks most comfortable when set between 140% — 180% of a type’s body height.
 This can be controlled using the

 line-height CSS property.